nagisaando/algorithm/NOTE.md

             [71]    [100]
             / \      /  \
         [101] [80] [200] [101]
         /
-        [3] <---- new node, which will be swap the position with 101, then 71, then 50
+      [3] <---- new node, which will be swap the position with 101, then 71, then 50 (heapify up)
 ```

 - Delete node